jporigin/commons-callerid/README.md

 </a>

 #### General
 You can enable/disable General view.
 By default it's enabled.
-If you want to disable the popup view and display only the caller ID screen after ending a call.
+If you want to disable the popup view and show only the caller ID screen after ending a call.
 ```
 // disable popup
 showOnlyCallerIdScreen(true);